Find DIY bicycle repair tools on JensonUSA.com

 DIY Bicycle Repair #4: Loose Brakes

-One tip is to check if the cables connecting the brakes are stretched too much.
-Then, turn the brake-adjuster barrel counterclockwise.
+One tip is to check if the brakes cables are too loose.
+In that case, turn the brake-adjuster barrel counterclockwise.
 While you are doing so, notice the brake pads moving closer to the rim.
 Continue doing so until you feel that the brake pad's grip is good enough.

 DIY Bicycle Repair #5: Brake Pads Dragging on the Rims